No charges filed in no-knock warrant killing of Amir Locke

 MINNEAPOLIS (AP) — Minnesota prosecutors declined to file charges Wednesday against a Minneapolis police SWAT team officer who fatally shot Amir Locke while executing an early morning no-knock search warrant in a downtown apartment in February.

-Locke, 22, who was Black, was staying on a couch in the apartment when authorities entered it on Feb.
+Locke, 22, who was Black, was staying on a couch in his cousin’s apartment when authorities entered it on Feb.
 2 without knocking as part of an investigation into a homicide in neighboring St. Paul.

-Locke, who was not named in the warrant, was shot seconds after authorities say he pointed a gun in the direction of officers.
-Locke’s family has questioned that.
-Body camera footage shows Locke holding a gun before he was shot.
+Prosecutors said body camera video showed Locke pointed a gun at Officer Mark Hanneman, justifying his use of deadly force.
+Locke’s family has disputed that, arguing that the footage suggests Locke was startled awake and that he grabbed for a gun he was licensed to carry.

-Attorney General Keith Ellison, whose office reviewed the case, said prosecutors determined Officer Mark Hanneman was justified in firing his weapon.

-“After a thorough review of all available evidence, however, there is insufficient admissible evidence to file criminal charges in this case.
-Specifically, the State would be unable to disprove beyond a reasonable doubt any of the elements of Minnesota’s use-of-deadly-force statute that authorizes the use of force by Officer Hanneman.
-Nor would the State be able to prove beyond a reasonable doubt a criminal charge against any other officer involved in the decision-making that led to the death of Amir Locke,” Ellison and Hennepin County Attorney Michael Freeman said in a joint statement.
+Locke’s mother, Karen Wells, said she was disgusted by the decision.
+Appearing at a news conference in New York with attorney Ben Crump and civil rights leader the Rev. Al Sharpton, she vowed to keep up pressure on Minneapolis city leaders, and spoke directly to Hanneman.

+Attorney General Keith Ellison and Hennepin County Attorney Michael Freeman, whose offices reviewed the case, said Locke might never have been shot if not for the no-knock warrant.
+But they said there was insufficient evidence to prove beyond a reasonable doubt that Hanneman violated the state statute governing when police can use deadly force.

+“It would be unethical for us to file charges in a case in which we know that we will not be able to prevail because the law does not support the charges,” Ellison said.

 Locke’s death came as three former Minneapolis police officers were on trial in federal court in St. Paul in George Floyd’s killing.
 It sparked protests and a reexamination of no-knock search warrants.
-Minneapolis Mayor Jacob Frey announced an immediate moratorium on such warrants, and in March, he announced a new policy that requires officers to knock and wait before entering a residence.
-Some lawmakers also have been pushing for a statewide ban on no-knock warrants, except in rare circumstances.
+Minneapolis Mayor Jacob Frey announced an immediate moratorium on such warrants, and on Tuesday, he formalized a new policy requiring officers to knock and wait before entering a residence, with limited exceptions.
+Some lawmakers have been pushing for a statewide ban on no-knock warrants, except in rare circumstances.

+Locke’s family was angry that police initially described him as a suspect, which police later said was a mistake.

+“Amir was not a suspect.
+Our investigation found no evidence that he had any role in the homicide investigation that brought the police to his door at 6:48 on Feb.
+2,” Ellison said.
+“Amir was a victim.
+He never should have been called a suspect.”

 In their applications for search warrants of the Minneapolis apartment and other locations, authorities said a no-knock warrant was necessary to protect the public and officers as they looked for guns, drugs and clothing worn by people suspected in a violent killing.
 Authorities asked that officers be allowed to conduct the search without knocking, and outside the hours of 7 a.m. and 8 p.m., because the suspects being sought in the Jan.
 10 killing of Otis Elder had a history of violence.

-Locke was killed seconds after the SWAT team entered the apartment where his family said he was staying.
-Body camera video shows an officer using a key to unlock the door and enter, followed by at least four officers in uniform and protective vests, time-stamped at about 6:48 a.m.
+Locke was killed seconds after the SWAT team entered the apartment at 6:48 a.m.
+Body camera video shows an officer using a key to unlock the door and enter, followed by at least four officers in uniform and protective vests.
 As they enter, they repeatedly shout, “Police, search warrant!”
 They also shout “Hands!” and “Get on the ground!”

 The video shows an officer kicking a sectional sofa, and Locke is seen wrapped in a comforter, holding a pistol.
 Three shots are heard and the video ends.

-Locke’s parents have said it appeared to them that their son was startled awake and his mother, Karen Wells, called his death “an execution.”
+He connected Locke’s death with that of Breonna Taylor, who was killed in a botched police raid in Kentucky in 2020 in which her boyfriend shot at officers first as they broke into her apartment.

+“Because if it can happen to Amir, it can happen to Breonna Taylor, it could happen to your children, too,” Crump said.

-Police have said Locke was not named in the search warrant.
-His 17-year-old cousin, Mekhi Camden Speed, was named and has been charged with two counts of second-degree murder in Elder’s killing.
+Although Locke was not named in the warrant, his 17-year-old cousin, Mekhi Camden Speed, was named and has been charged with two counts of second-degree murder in Elder’s killing.

 The search warrants were carried out as part of an investigation into Elder’s death.
 Elder, a 38-year-old father, was found shot and laying in the street in what police believe was an apparent robbery.
 Drugs and money were found in Elder’s SUV, according to court documents.